Dumbo52/SafeBuckets/README.md

 **region.maximum-volume** (integer)

 The maximum volume of a WorldEdit selection when setting the selection safe or unsafe.
 Set to -1 for no limit.
+(Requires WorldEdit)

 **flow.maximum-depth** (integer)

 The maximum recursion depth for removing child flows when setting fluids safe.
 Set to -1 for no limit.

+**logging.manual-flow** (boolean)

+Log modification of fluids with the fluid inspector tool block.
+(Requires LogBlock)

+**logging.region-flow** (boolean)

+Log modification of fluids with the region flow commands.
+(Requires LogBlock, WorldEdit)

+**logging.natural-flow** (boolean)

+Log modification of safe sources due to flowing liquids.
+(Requires LogBlock)